elisiondesign/multilanguage-nuxt/README.md

     project: 'elision',
     mappings: [
       {
-        page: blog, // app page, relates to first level nuxt page
+        nuxtPage: 'blog', // app page, relates to first level nuxt page
-        table: blog, // table name in directus
+        dynamicRoute: '_title', // the dynamic part (as defined in pages.js
-        dynamicFile: _title // the dynamic part (as defined in pages.js
+        table: 'blog', // table name in directus
-        sitemapEntry: slug // Translated field to be included in the sitemap }
+        field: 'slug' // Translated field to be included in the sitemap },
     ]
   }
 }]